 Nufarm is a global agricultural innovator providing crop protection and seed technology solutions to help our customers grow a better tomorrow.
 Established over 100 years ago, Nufarm is listed on the Australian Securities Exchange (ASX:NUF) with its head office in Melbourne, Australia.
 Nufarm is the first company to develop and commercialise plant-based omega-3 and has developed and commercialized advanced bioenergy feedstock technology.
 Learn more at: www.nufarm.com.au.

-Nufarm’s seed technologies platform (Nuseed) is focused on enabling the transformation of key crops into renewable and traceable sources of lower-carbon energy, and plant-based nutrition.
+Nufarm’s seed technologies platform is focused on enabling the transformation of key crops into renewable and traceable sources of lower-carbon energy, and plant-based nutrition.
 Its proprietary solutions contribute to solving global challenges like food security, human nutrition, and climate change.
 Nutriterra® is designed for human nutrition from our Omega-3 Canola, the world’s first plant-based source of long-chain omega-3 fatty acids.
 Nutriterra provides a sustainable land-based oil supply, helping reduce pressure on wild fish stocks and closing the gap between how much omega-3 is needed to support human health and how little the ocean can provide.
-Learn more at nutriterraomega3.com and nuseed.com.
+Learn more at nutriterraomega3.com.

 KD Nutra® is a technology-driven CDMO with leading expertise in ultra-potent marine-based and algae-based Omega-3 nutritional lipids as well as Specialized Pro-resolving Mediators (SPMs).